One in 10 people who have owned a timeshare has been scammed.

-When you step back and look at all the data, you notice many similarities in how most timeshare owners became such owners.
-Almost everyone experiences some sort of gift offering before attending a sales presentation.
+Timeshare scams can be difficult to spot, as they often involve legitimate businesses and well-trained salespeople.
+Timeshare companies often target seniors, who may be more vulnerable to fraud.
+When you step back and look at the data, you'll notice similar stories telling how someone came to own their timeshare.
+For example, almost everyone experiences some sort of gift offering before attending a sales presentation.
 Once there, they encounter highly-trained salespeople who use high-pressure sales tactics until they feel they have to agree to buy whatever is for sale.

-If these vacation properties are as valuable as they allege, it should not take deceptive approaches to sell them.
-Let's look into what makes up a timeshare, and perhaps we will find out exactly why the salespeople feel the need to bend the truth so often.
+If these vacation properties are as valuable as they allege, they should not take a deceptive approach when selling them.
+Let's look into what makes up a timeshare, and perhaps we will find out what you can do to avoid timeshare scams.

-Timeshares are vacation properties sold as shared ownership, so there will essentially be several different unit owners who split up the property costs and the time spent there.
-On paper, it sounds like a good idea.
-That feeling will quickly fade when all the extra charges start piling up, and you find yourself with a mountain of debt and unable to get out from under it.
+Timeshares are vacation properties sold as shared ownership.
+Essentially, timeshares have several different owners per unit who split up the property costs and the time spent there.
+On paper, it sounds like a great vacation option.
+That feeling will quickly fade when all the extra charges start piling up, and you find yourself with a mountain of debt and very few options to escape timeshare ownership.

 Even if you are up to date on all your property payments, it can still be difficult to book your weekly vacation each year.
-Imagine paying thousands of dollars on a vacation property and not even being able to stay there.
-That's what so many timeshare owners are experiencing right now.
-Do you want to be one of them?
+Imagine paying thousands of dollars on a vacation property and being unable to stay there.
+Many timeshare owners experience common symptoms of timeshare scams: a lack of flexibility, their best interests ignored, limited access to their shared destination, and countless questions.
+Do you want to join them?

 According to the American Resort Development Association, the average cost for a timeshare unit from a resort developer in 2018 was just below $21,000.
 So one would think that paying off their timeshare mortgage after many years would be a cause for celebration.
 Well, hold the confetti because you may be unaware of maintenance fees.